-\$1,469,026 of cash reserves held at 30 September 2014 relates to existing liabilities for grants made during the past 2 years that have yet to be paid.
+\$1,553,489 of cash reserves held at 30 September 2015 relates to existing liabilities for grants made.

-Variety, as at 30 September 2014, had a future commitment of \$200,000 to the Sydney Children's Hospital for medical equipment that is currently not reflected as a liability in the Statement of Financial Position.
-This commitment will be recognised over two years through annual grants.
-There is also an expected future commitment to the Vision for Life Program over the coming 3-5 years that is not able to be fully quantified as at 30 September 2014.
+Variety, as at 30 September 2015, had a future commitment of \$100,000 to the Sydney Children's Hospital for medical equipment that is currently not reflected as a liability in the Statement of Financial Position.
+This commitment will be recognised in the 2016 Financial Year through the normal granting process.
+There is also a commitment to the Vision for Life Program over the coming 2-4 years that is not able to be fully quantified as at 30 September 2015.